100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 First Northern parliament

-The first meeting of the new Northern Ireland parliament takes place at Belfast City Hall.
-James Craig (left) is elected as the first Prime Minister of Northern Ireland.
+The first meeting of the Northern parliament takes place at Belfast City Hall.
+James Craig is elected as the first Prime Minister of Northern Ireland.
 Both Sinn Féin and the Nationalist party refuse to take their seats.
 Due to their absence, all 24 nominations for the new parliament’s upper chamber, the Senate, are made by the Unionist party whip.
-On 15th June, the Cabinet meets for the first time and selects Northern Ireland’s 20 representatives on the Council of Ireland.

 22 Jun 1921